-I love Lady Gaga for her crusade to educate the masses about the normalcy of homosexuality as well as any personality quirk that might seem to make one person stand apart from the next.
+I love Lady Gaga for her crusade to educate the masses about the variety of normal sexual and gender orientations and expressions, as well as any personality quirk that might seem to make one person stand apart from the next.
 Everything in her personal presentation and body of work, including her latest release “Born this Way”, not only preaches but demonstrates the virtue of individuality, acceptance of self and others, and the beauty of expressing one’s true inner self, in whatever form it may take.
 I see the way she affects the “tweens” with whom I work and I praise her for it.
 And although the premise of her new song is inspirational and certainly in keeping with the idea of homosexuality as a natural state, I want more.

 Research on all aspects of humanity has historically been performed on male subjects with the results generalized to both genders.
 We now know this is often not helpful to women and can be quite misleading and actually dangerous in some cases.
 Although information on homosexuality has historically been gleaned from the lives of men, it is now known that sexual orientation in women often develops quite differently.
 In a nutshell, gay theory espouses that people’s sexual orientation is hardwired from the start and there is, at some point, a grand “coming out” which reveals what was there all along.
 Fascinating research by Dr. Lisa Diamond and others shows that the process is actually much different for a high percentage of women.
 Rather than present a literature review on the academic findings on this topic, I prefer to present examples of normal realization and expression of female sexuality, based on composites of real women I have known.
 These three styles are modeled after women who are interpersonally successful, productive, and content with their lives.